twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 Typing `chezmoi-cd` will then change the directory of your current shell to chezmoi's source directory.

+## Why are the `prompt*` functions only available in config file templates?

+chezmoi regularly needs to execute templates to determine the target contents of files.
+For example, templates are executed for the `apply`, `diff`, and `status` commands, amongst many others.
+Having to interactively respond each time would quickly become tiresome.
+Therefore, chezmoi only provides these functions when generating a config file from a config file template (e.g. when you run `chezmoi init` or `chezmoi --init apply`).

 ## Why not use Ansible/Chef/Puppet/Salt, or similar to manage my dotfiles instead?

 Whole system management tools are more than capable of managing your dotfiles,